sarthak-pokharel/sarthak/Blogs/echoes-of-a-creative-soul.md

 a playground for my creativity.\
 unfiltered.\
 raw and real.\
-why not indeed.\
+for that this soul yearns to express.\
-as this soul that yearns to express.
+why not, indeed.